ritaxiaotian/FlowScope/README.md

-# Atteion, if you are a student, read this part at botomm  first!
+# Atteion, if you are a student, read this document at botomm  first!
-# Atteion, if you are a student, read this part at botomm  first!
+# Atteion, if you are a student, read this document at botomm  first!
-# Atteion, if you are a student, read this part at botomm  first!
+# Atteion, if you are a student, read this document at botomm  first!

 # FlowScope